Zobbros/Side_SMP_ALLOWED_MODS/README.md

 +	Not Enough Crashes - Minecraft doesn't crash, but send you to title screen with most recent log;
 +	Status Effect Timer - Overlay a timer on the Vanilla status Effect HUD icons;
 +	ToolTip Fix - Fixes ToolTips running off the screen;
-+	Xaero's World Map - Fullscreen map to place waypoints.
++	Xaero's World Map - Fullscreen map.
 P.S.
-Mini-maps are DISALLOWED!;
+Mini-maps are DISALLOWED, except the following!;
++ Xaero's Minimap (Fair-play Edition) - Includes Waypoint's but doesn't render entities and caves;
 +	Your options shall be respected (YOSBR) - Other mods doesn't interfere with other mod keybinds;
 +	Shulker Box Tooltip - Adds GUI in your invenotry when hovering your mouse over shulker box, to see what's inside;
 +	Roughly Enough Items - Adds Not/Just Enough Items style side bar in inventory, to see item crafting recipe.